1. Process Writing: Helping Students Compose in English

 3. Black Lives Matter Through a Civil Rights Lens

 Many teachers of U.S. culture will want to address the recent upheaval in U.S. society and the Black Lives Matter movement that has been formed to address racist treatment from police and other institutions.
 However, it can be difficult to know where to begin to explain these issues to students.
-This workshop provides an entry to the Black Lives Matter movement by rooting it and the current situation in U.S. society in a historical context that addresses the history of protest in the United States and the legacy of activists such as Martin Luther King Jr. A historical perspective will help students understand this movement in the context of past race relations in the U.S. and will provide teachers with specific avenues to discuss racism in the U.S.
+This workshop provides an entry to the Black Lives Matter movement by rooting it and the current situation in U.S. society in a historical context that addresses the history of protest in the United States and the legacy of activists, such as Martin Luther King Jr. I approach this workshop by introducing teachers to the ideas I cover in my student workshop and then providing context and resources for the issues discussed with students.